Delors/reStructuredTextToLectureDoc2/CheatSheet.rst

    .. rubric:: Slide without Title

-   Create a slide without a title by setting the title to a single space character using a backslash and an explicit space :code:`\␣`.
+   For a slide without a title set the title to a single space character using a backslash and an explicit space :code:`\␣` and assign the class ``no-title`` to the slide.

    .. rubric:: Centered Content on Slide